-Kiri believes in transparency and has immense value for the principles of corporate governance.
+The Company believes in transparency and has immense value for the principles of corporate governance.
 Company is committed to the highest standards of Corporate Governance in all its activities and processes.
-Our corporate governance practice consists of integrity, transparency, accountability which involves standards of safety, health and environment; legal compliances and communication to the stakeholders; fair disclosures, value creation, ethics and governance; monitoring, internal controls and risk management.
+Our corporate governance practice consists of integrity, transparency, accountability which involves standards of safety, health and environment; legal compliances and communication to the stakeholders; fair disclosures, value creation, ethics and governance; monitoring internal controls and risk management.
 It is a well-accepted fact, both in India and world over, that a good governed organization results in maximizing its stakeholders' value in long run.
 In line with these globally accepted principles of good corporate governance, the Company has ensured and implemented the same in its true letter and spirit, to maximize shareholders' wealth.
-The Board of Directors believes that corporate governance is the foundation for long term sustainable performance, better services to all its stakeholders and achieve long term corporate goal.
+The Board of Directors believes that corporate governance is the foundation for long term sustainable performance, better services to all its stakeholders.
 The entire process begins with the functioning of the Board of Directors, having professionals and experts serving as Independent Directors and represents in various Board Committees.
-The Company has always believed in and practices the highest standards of Corporate Governance since its inception and considers that sound governance practices are crucial for its smooth and efficient business operations, balancing the interests of all its stakeholders and creating wealth for shareholders.
+The Company has always believed in and practices the highest standards of Corporate Governance since its inception and considers that sound governance practices are crucial for its smooth and efficient business operations, balancing the interests of all its stakeholders.